-The Tower is an anarchist social space located in downtown Hamilton at 281 Cannon St. East, at the corner of Cannon St. and Victoria Ave.
+The Tower is an anarchist social space located in downtown Hamilton at 778 Barton Street East.
 Rooted in a commitment to furthering radical struggle, the space aims to support and provide a resource for local activist groups, community organizations, revolutionaries, and anyone sympathetic to anarchist principles of (direct) action, mutual aid and solidarity, voluntary association, prefiguration, equality, and autonomy.

 The Tower hosts events such as workshops, skill-shares, discussion series, reading groups, movie screenings, and speaking engagements, as well provides a free meeting space for groups and projects.
 The space aims to create opportunities for radicals, and anarchists specifically, in Hamilton to cross paths, exchange ideas and analyses, and to collectively strategize.